CPO Peninsula Class 132 Pinning Ceremony onboard Cheatham Annex

 Williamsburg, Va.
-(September 16, 2025) Logistics Specialist Chief Collin Baily, assigned to NAVELSG onboard Cheatham Annex, has his anchors pinned and cover placed during a Chief Petty Officer pinning ceremony for CPO Peninsula Class 132.
+(September 16, 2025) EMC Glalaceshia Foxworth has her anchors pinned and cover placed during a Chief Petty Officer pinning ceremony for CPO Peninsula Class 132.
 The event was held at the Navy Cargo Handling Battalion One (NCHB-1) auditorium onboard Cheatham Annex.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: